immers-space/activitypub-express/README.md

 ### Federation notes

-* **http signaures**
+* **http signatures**
-  * In production mode, incoming POST requests without valid http signaures will be rejected (401 if missing, 403 if invalid)
+  * In production mode, incoming POST requests without valid http signatures will be rejected (401 if missing, 403 if invalid)
   * Outoing POST requests are signed ('(request-target)', 'host', 'date', 'digest') with the actor's keypair using the `Signature` header